ealeelab/rtea/README.md

 we developed rTea to detect TE-fusion transcripts from short-read RNA-seq data.
 We utilized multiple features from aligned reads, such as base quality of clipped sequences, percentage of multi-mapped reads, and matching score of reads to TE sequences to filter out false positives caused by nonspecifically mapped reads.

 # Demo and result files
-Users can explore the capabilities of rTea by running a demo pipeline that processes text data and can obtain the raw results of the manuscript from [https://gitlab.aleelab.net/junseokpark/rtea-results](https://gitlab.aleelab.net/junseokpark/rtea-results)
+Users can try rTea on a demo data set and can check the output from [https://gitlab.aleelab.net/junseokpark/rtea-results](https://gitlab.aleelab.net/junseokpark/rtea-results)

 # Installation
 rTea is running on Linux based OS with prerequisite software.
 Here is the software you should install before you start to use rTea.